Skip to main content

 Field Descriptions

-The description property is optional, but providing detailed descriptions helps the API identify and extract the correct data from your documents.
-The more descriptive and specific your field names and descriptions are, the more accurately the API can identify the correct data.
+The description property is optional, but providing detailed descriptions helps the API identify and extract the correct data.
+The more specific your field names and descriptions, the more accurate the extraction.
 Include the following details in your descriptions:

 • Exactly what data to extract